-While there are many types of affidavits, in general, a standard legal affidavit is used alongside witness statements to verify relevant information during court proceedings.
-But what is an affidavit used for exactly?
+While there are many types of affidavits, general affidavits are used alongside witness statements to verify relevant information during court proceedings.

 For quick reference, a signed affidavit form must include the following:

-- Affiant: the individual signing the affidavit and swearing the information is true.
+- Affiant: the individual signing the document and swearing the information is valid.

 - Affirmation: a written statement of events exactly as they happened and that the affiant believes is true.